Seth M. Noar, Ph.D.

 The title of this talk is What do survey data really mean?
 Considering issues of causality and temporality in survey research.

 So, why test theoretically-based factors and theories of health behavior?
 Ultimately, what we’re interested in is causal mechanisms for behavior change.
 What factors cause someone to change their behavior from an unhealthy to a healthy behavior?
 For example, starting to floss or do so more often, starting to brush one's teeth or do so more often, starting to regularly visit the dentist.
-So, we if we can understand the causal mechanisms are that underlie these kinds of behaviors we can then develop behavioral interventions that are affective in changing behavior.
-And these mechanisms that we are talking about are sometimes referred to as mediators of behavior change.
+So, if we can understand what the causal mechanisms are that underlie these kinds of behaviors we can then develop behavioral interventions that are affective in changing behavior.

 This is a conceptual model that shows that entire process together.
 We develop a behavioral intervention, let’s say it’s a one-to-one counseling intervention or maybe it’s a web-based intervention that is designed to change the mediators of behavior change in the orange bubble.
 Those mediators change and result in change in the behavior, and ultimately what we’re interested in is change in behavior to reduce disease and improve quality of life.
 Note that this entire model rests on the assumption that we have correctly identified those mediators, those causal factors that, when changed, affect behavior change.

-So, the $99,000 question, that is, how do we discover those causal mechanisms?
+So, the $99,000 question then is, how do we discover those causal mechanisms?
 How do we discover those mechanisms which underlie and causally affect behavior?

 The most commonly applied approach has been survey research and this is the case for several reasons.
 First, we can assess theoretical factors and behaviors that are not readily observable.
 While we can’t readily observe factors such as attitudes, self-efficacy, and norms, we can assess them through survey research.
 Also, behaviors that take place in the privacy of one's home, for example, brushing and flossing, can be assessed through surveys.
 Secondly, we can robustly measure theoretical constructs, constructs such as attitudes and norms or require multiple-item scales that can be applied in survey research.
 Third, it is both feasible and cost-effective to implement surveys especially with new technologies such as web surveys, iPads, and even smart phones.
 And, fourth, we can achieve high external validity through surveys by garnering generalizable samples in the research.